davy7125/polyphone/en/tutorials/read-midi-file-with-soundfont.md

 ## A bit of background

 <div class="too_complicated">
-When playing on a synthesizer keyboard, <a href="https://en.wikipedia.org/wiki/MIDI" target="_blank">MIDI</a> signals are emitted, containing information such as the notes played and their velocity (a term indicating the force with which the key is struck).
+<p>When playing on a synthesizer keyboard, <a href="https://en.wikipedia.org/wiki/MIDI" target="_blank">MIDI</a> signals are emitted, containing information such as the notes played and their velocity (a term indicating the force with which the key is struck).
 A MIDI file, in simple terms, contains a chronological record of the signals emitted by such a keyboard.
-Until then, no sound has yet been created.
+Until then, no sound has yet been created.</p>

-For a sound to be emitted by the loudspeaker, a conversion step is necessary, and this is where the synthesizer comes in: it triggers sounds from the MIDI signals received.
-Several types of synthesizer exist, and here we will be talking about sample based synthesizers, and more specifically synthesizers using sound banks in the SoundFont format.
+<p>For a sound to be emitted by the loudspeaker, a conversion step is necessary, and this is where the synthesizer comes in: it triggers sounds from the MIDI signals received.
+Several types of synthesizer exist, and here we will be talking about sample based synthesizers, and more specifically synthesizers using sound banks in the SoundFont format.</p>

-A MIDI file can control up to 16 different channels, allowing 16 different instruments to be used in parallel.
+<p>A MIDI file can control up to 16 different channels, allowing 16 different instruments to be used in parallel.
 As well as indicating which notes to play, the MIDI file contains instructions telling the synthesizer to use instrument X from bank Y for the upcoming notes on channel Z. To ensure a correct instrument selection, the sound bank used by the synthesizer must comply with the <a href="https://en.wikipedia.org/wiki/General_MIDI" target="_blank">General MIDI</a> standard, which assigns a specific instrument to each X and Y number.
-For example, instrument **001** must be mapped to a piano in the soundfont.
+For example, instrument <strong>001</strong> must be mapped to a piano in the soundfont.</p>

-To recap, we are going to talk here about the playback of a MIDI file driving a synthesizer that triggers sounds contained in a soundfont that complies with the General MIDI standard.
-What follows is simpler!
+<p>To recap, we are going to talk here about the playback of a MIDI file driving a synthesizer that triggers sounds contained in a soundfont that complies with the General MIDI standard.
+What follows is simpler!</p>
 </div>

 ## Prerequisites